RiccardoCerberi/RISCV-Emulator/README.md

     RISC-V-emualtor ../../test/bin_files/\<name.bin\>

+It's important to know that the exception in csrs' method (attempt to write read only register) is needed to terminate the execution of the program: it's an illegal instruction that causes exit.
 ### Debug ###
 The directory .vscode contains launch.json file to set the binary file to pass to the program, otherwise it will stop by returning an error